SystemsApproach/private5g/ran.rst

     :width: 400px
     :align: center

-    Split-RAN hierarchy, with one CU serving multiple DUs, each of which serves multiple RUs.
+    Split RAN hierarchy, with one CU serving multiple DUs, each of which serves multiple RUs.

 Because scheduling decisions for radio transmission are made by the